karadnz/chat_server/readme.md

 `./server port`

-to run the client(you have to compile it yourself):
+to run the client("make client" to compile):

 `./client localhost port`